mrward/mrward.github.com/source/_posts/2018-05-19-NuGetSupportInVisualStudioMac7-5.markdown

    * Fixed generated NuGet package files not available for code completion
    * Fixed incorrect Android target framework used when the project has Package References
    * Fixed build errors after creating a new Android project with NuGet packages
+   * Missing package dependencies in Solution window

 More information on all the new features and changes in [Visual Studio for Mac 7.5](https://www.visualstudio.com/vs/visual-studio-mac/) can be found in the [release notes](https://docs.microsoft.com/en-us/visualstudio/releasenotes/vs2017-mac-relnotes#-visual-studio-2017-for-mac-version-75-release-notes).

-# Support installing NuGet packages with item templates
+## Support installing NuGet packages with item templates

-Initial support for creating new files from item templates that use the new dotnet templating engine has been added.
+Initial support for creating new files from item templates that use the .NET Core templating engine has been added.
 This is currently used by the Azure Functions support in Visual Studio for Mac when a new Azure Function is added to the project.
 Currently the New File dialog does not have support for showing these templates but there is an API that can